Takaya-Yamazato/owc2023/src/pages/submission/index.md

 ---

 <span style="color: red; ">Please note that this page is tentative.<br />
-We will update the information once we get them from IEEE ISCC 2023 committee.</span>
+We will update this page once we get information from IEEE ISCC 2023 committee.</span>